 - Understand market standard and competition features while writing down the mission statement goals (this should be present in your strategic plan and within the vision statement)

 3. Reviewing Your Work

-Keep a constant lookout for your mission statement goals and how the business against it.
+Keep a constant lookout for your mission statement goals and how the business against them.
 The progress of your business will be in adhering to the mission statement goals.
 It can be used as a sort of measurement to check on the growth of your business and organization.

 This has been a guide to the mission statement business plan would clarify what the organization is intending to do and why it intends to carry out this action.
 These are the following external link related to the mission statement business plan.